auth0/docs/articles/quickstart/webapp/golang/01-login.md

 ```

 ::: note
-The redirect URL needs to be in the list of Allowed Logout URLs in the settings section of the application, For more information, see <a href="/logout/guides/redirect-users-after-logout" target="_blank">Redirect Users After Logout</a>.
+The redirect URL needs to be in the list of Allowed Logout URLs in the settings section of the application, For more information, see <a href="/logout/guides/redirect-users-after-logout" target="_blank" rel="noreferrer">Redirect Users After Logout</a>.
 :::

 Create a file called `user.js` in the folder `web/static/js`, and add the code to remove the cookie from a logged-in